zxcv5412/avitoluxury/avitoluxury/NGINX-SETUP-INSTRUCTIONS.md

    - Main domain (avitoluxury.in) serves the e-commerce site
    - Admin subdomain (admin.avitoluxury.in) serves the admin panel
    - All requests are forwarded to the same Next.js application

+3. **Critical fixes for admin subdomain**:
+   - Hard-coded redirect from / to /admin/login for the admin subdomain
+   - Blocking access to store-routes on the admin subdomain
+   - Redirecting non-admin content to the main domain

 ## 2. Enable the Site